gbella/languageofdata/README.md

 ## Credits

 Research on the Language of Data is being carried out at the [Language Diversity Lab](http://knowdive.disi.unitn.it/language-diversity/) of the [KnowDive Research Group](http://knowdive.disi.unitn.it) at the [University of Trento](http://www.unitn.it), Italy.
+For any inquiry, do not hesitate to [thelanguageofdata@gmail.com](drop us an email).

 Contributors: